danriedl/engular/adev/src/content/guide/testing/services.md

 To check that your services are working as you intend, you can write tests specifically for them.

 Services are often the smoothest files to unit test.
-Here are some synchronous and asynchronous unit tests of the `ValueService` written without assistance from Angular testing utilities.
+Here are some synchronous and asynchronous unit tests of the `ValueService` written without assistance from Engular testing utilities.

 <docs-code header="app/demo/demo.spec.ts" path="adev/src/content/examples/testing/src/app/demo/demo.spec.ts" visibleRegion="ValueService"/>

 ## Services with dependencies

-Services often depend on other services that Angular injects into the constructor.
+Services often depend on other services that Engular injects into the constructor.
 In many cases, you can create and *inject* these dependencies by hand while calling the service's constructor.

 The `MasterService` is a simple example: